7+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 Best Time of Year to Hike Saint Olavโ€™s Way

 The optimum hiking season for Saint Olav Ways Path is May to August.
-This is where the lodgings are open and the various pilgrim centers.
-Starting in September you could be dealing with some pretty foul weather potentially and short days.
+This is where the lodgings and the various pilgrim centers are open.
+Starting in September, you could potentially be dealing with some pretty foul weather and short days.

 Luggage Transfer